lfelipeapo/ollama-webui-traefik-docker/README.md

 - Make sure to configure your DNS settings to point your domain to your server's IP.
 - A `.gitignore` file keeps data directories and log files out of version control.

+## ❓ Troubleshooting Login Loop
+If you are redirected back to the authentication page repeatedly and cannot type your credentials, try the following:

+1. **Check environment variables** – confirm that `WEBUI_SECRET_KEY`,
+   `WEBUI_ADMIN_EMAIL` and `WEBUI_ADMIN_PASSWORD` are correctly set in your `.env` file.
+Restart the containers after any change.
+2. **Access the WebUI directly** – open `http://localhost:8181` to bypass Nginx and verify that the login screen appears normally.
+If it works, review the `DOMAIN` value in `.env` and ensure you access the same domain through Nginx.
+3. **Clear browser cookies** – stale session cookies may cause redirection loops.
+Try an incognito window or clear cookies for your domain.
+4. **Inspect container logs** – run `docker logs open-webui` to look for errors related to authentication or missing variables.
+5. **Disable authentication temporarily** – set `WEBUI_AUTH=false` in `.env` to confirm that the service works without auth.
+Re-enable it once the issue is resolved.

 ## 📝 License
 This project is licensed under the MIT License.